Justin-Phan1/FitBot/README.md

 # FitBot
 This project is essentially a "chatbot" that provides users with information regarding to fitness.
 Unfortunately due to subscriptions and poor support for deploying
-Flask projects on hosting services, I was unable to successfully host my project on the web.
+Flask projects on hosting services, I was unable to host my project on the web.

 ## Project Description
 This project is a deep learning model created using PyTorch in Python.
 It also utilizes the NLTK (Natural Language Toolkit) and NumPy libraries in Python.
 The project's frontend is